Summary

 Here the top-level configuration key target will be a table whose sub-keys are target triples.
 The dependencies section underneath is the same as the top-level dependencies section in terms of functionality.

-Semantically, platform specific dependencies are activated whenever Cargo is compiling for a the exact target.
+Semantically, platform specific dependencies are activated whenever Cargo is compiling for the exact target.
 Dependencies in other $target sections will not be compiled.

 However, when generating a lockfile, Cargo will always download all dependencies unconditionally and perform resolution as if all packages were included.
 This is done to prevent the lockfile from radically changing depending on whether the package was last built on Linux or windows.
 This has the advantage of a stable lockfile, but has the drawback that all dependencies must be downloaded, even if they’re not used.